kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 1. Participate in weekly one hour release team meetings.
 1. Run `./branchff` on a daily basis as soon as the release branch i.e. `release-X.Y` [is created](#branch-creation).
 (Less than 45mins)
 1. Your time commitment increases during code freeze (when approaching the official release), expect 3 or more 1 hour meetings in a week.
-1. Select shadows and guide them in preparation to become the section lead for the next cycle.
+1. Select Associates and guide them in preparation to become the section lead for the next cycle.
-1. Delegate tasks to shadows (where applicable), so that they may exercise the release process.
+1. Delegate tasks to the Associates (where applicable), so that they may exercise the release process.
 1. Update this handbook where appropriate for the next release cycle.
-1. Have willingness to accommodate with different timezone esp. for the release team and your shadows.
+1. Have willingness to accommodate with different timezone esp. for the release team and your Associates.
 1. Participate in conversations that happen on [#sig-release] and [#release-management]

 To get a better overview of the time it takes to run the release tools, you can take a look at the collected metrics from each of these [release cut issues][release-cut-issues].